 Front loading washing machines, as the name would suggest, are loaded and unloaded from the front rather than the top, but the differences go deeper than that.
-Understanding the difference in operation, performance, price and characteristics is key to choosing the right washer for you.
+Understanding how these two machines differ in operation, performance, price and characteristics is key to choosing the right washer for you.

 Front loaders work by tumbling your washing – repeatedly picking up your clothes and dropping them into soapy water.
 They don't have agitators or impellers like a conventional top loader, and instead use gravity and this tumbling action to wash.

 While it sounds harsh, this action is actually quite gentle on clothes.
-It also means less water is needed than in an equivalent top loader as clothes don't need to be fully submerged.
-A front loader is a very water and energy efficient option for your laundry.
+It also means less water is used than in an equivalent top loader, which needs enough water for your clothes to be able to 'float' and move around.
+A front loader is a very water- and energy-efficient option for your laundry.

 Is a front loader kinder on clothes?